danielbenjaminsw/nothingtoseehere/README.md

 ## 2. Gentrification Risk Across Toronto - ArcGIS Instant App
 <img width="700" alt="Gentrification_screenshot" src="https://github.com/user-attachments/assets/e7384f58-269d-46de-842c-ce7e9b194484" /><br>
-This is a sample demonstration of an AI-based tool that can be used to explore, analyze, and assess gentrification risk across Toronto’s twenty-five wards, created using ArcGIS Instant Apps and NotebookLM with data from Statistics Canada and the City of Toronto Open Data Portal.<br>
+This is a sample demonstration of an AI-based tool that can be used to explore, analyze, and assess gentrification risk across Toronto’s twenty-five wards.
+Created using ArcGIS Instant Apps and NotebookLM with data from Statistics Canada and the City of Toronto Open Data Portal.<br>
 The tool can be accessed at https://arcg.is/1nrOKj3<br>
 View [Methodology](./Gentrification_Risk_v2.png)